hapax/hapax.github.io/assets/teaching.md

 If there isn't, it becomes a chore, and rather than being trained to walk, you will be trained to *avoid walking*.

-There are two ways to fix the situation.
+There are a few different ways to fix the situation.
 The first is to lower ambitions and go on smaller hikes, closer to the walking most students do as adults.
 That makes it easier to motivate the whole enterprise, and less likely